 Detail the meaning of your results, particularly pertaining to the “Purpose” above.

 What is the answer to the question you investigated?
 Is your hypothesis supported or not?
 Is your study conclusive?
-Explain, referring to your “Discussion” above.
+Your conclusion should be supported by what you wrote in the “Discussion” section.

 You can download a printable version of these guidelines in pdf format.